Maplewood Cannabis Ordinance Passed as Towns Enact Laws

 While treated seriously by towns that wanted to regulate cannabis within their limits and collect the tax, no one is enforcing the deadline.

 Princeton has also made progress on the process set up last spring.
-Their cannabis task force has completed its report.
-The town is expected to pass an ordinance allowing three dispensaries in the new year.
+Their cannabis task force completed its report.